zealousweb/GutenGridMasonry/readme.txt

 - **Fancybox:** https://fancyapps.com/ - Use to acieve lightbox functionality for images and videos in popup
 - **Isotope:** https://isotope.metafizzy.co - Use to achive Masonry output for post and media layout

+== Screenshots ==

+1. It will show Back-End Option for Media Grid Masonry
+2. It will show Back-End Option for Post Grid Masonry
+3. It will show Back-End Option for Media Grid Masonry - Video Upload Options
+4. It will show Front-End View for Media Grid Masonry Section
+5. It will show Front-End View for Post Grid Masonry Section

 == Changelog ==

+= 1.0.0 =
+Initial Release

+== Upgrade Notice ==

 = 1.0.0 =
 Initial Release